n8io/status-slacker/README.md

 `DEBUG=botkit* npm start`

 ## TODOs
 1. Enable the same user to be on multiple teams.
-Currently a single user can only belong to a single configuration.
+Currently a single user can only belong to a single team status configuration.
+2. Break bot code into a more maintainable project structure
+3. Flesh out front end for configuration management
+  1. Add in global holiday calendar
+  2. Add in user holiday calendar
+4. Create a public docker image
+5. Implement custom team name per configuration
+6. Implement custom icon url per configuration